 - Selection: following a pre-selection phase based on expressions of interest, media professionals are paired around innovative initiatives and they benefit from training during the Stars4Media Lab virtual event (30 March-1 April 2020)

-- Debrief and follow-up: Evulation of the results and the impact, promotion of the best practices, and prizes awarded to the outstanding initiatives in October 2020.
+- Debrief and follow-up: Evaluation of the results and their impact, promotion of the best practices, and 5 prizes awarded to the outstanding initiatives during a virtual conference in October 2020.
+Watch the event video here.

 The Stars4Media ‘Initiatives’ are innovative ideas developed by small cross-border and cross-disciplinary teams of young media professionals around three thematic waves: DATA for media, TRUST in media, and Coronavirus.
 For example, an initiative can be a new service, a new editorial format, a new product, or a new process.
 Paired media organisations are testing ideas, producing content and developing initiatives around these topics: